hashicorp/design-system/website/docs/components/form/super-select/partials/code/how-to-use.md

 ## How to use this component

-SuperSelect is a custom select-like component aiming to overcome some limitations of the HTML `<select>` element.
+Super Select is a custom select-like component aiming to overcome some limitations of the HTML `<select>` element.
 It is based on the popular Ember [PowerSelect](https://ember-power-select.com/) add-on.

 We provide two variants, `SuperSelect::Single` and `SuperSelect::Multiple`.